 Did she like him?
 She, certainly, had better offers.
 Like that doctor, for example.
 But she would have never married the doctor, because she'd always feel inferior to him.
 And she could not abide that.

-painted and restored the train and, later, - the metro stations, the historical buildings and the public offices.
-They were supposed to use stencils to create the appearance, the patterns were sculpted on the walls and the ceilings.
-Eventually, my father began to just paint freehand.
-The Moscow Synagogue, after they were done with it, became a jewel, in hundreds of intricate patterns in blue and gold.
+They painted and restored the train - and later - metro stations, other historical buildings and the public offices.
+They were supposed to use stencils to create the appearance that the patterns were sculpted on the walls and the ceilings.
+Eventually, my father began to just paint them freehand.
+The Moscow Synagogue, after they were done with it, became a jewel in hundreds of intricate patterns in blue and gold.
 In fifty years they had spent together, Rimka will rarely think of that or appreciate his talent.
 She felt, she could be an unchallenged leader of him and their family - a good enough reason to marry him.

 She never mellowed out.
-Of course, she loved us from the bottom of her heart, but her father-in-law called her a gendarme, for the arbitrary rules that she imposed and the attacks of temper against the in-laws and her own family.
-Meyer tried to reason with her, but soon gave up and resolved, as much as possible, to stay out of her way.
+Of course, she loved us from the bottom of her heart, but her father-in-law, for example, called her a gendarme for the arbitrary rules she imposed and the attacks of temper against the in-laws and her own family.
+Meyer tried to reason with her, but soon gave up and resolved to, as much as possible, stay out of her way.

 How does this story end?
-My parents had more then a half a century to build up and tear each other down.
+My parents had more then half of a century to build up and tear each other down.
 Our family was able to move to the United States.
-The years when she helped raise her grandchildren were the happiest, I've ever seen my mother!
+The years when she helped raise her grandchildren were the happiest I've ever seen my mother!

 |Mom with Hanah, her first|

 In 2002 she became sick with cancer.
 It was as if the lifetime of hurt and resentment, finally, manifested itself in the physical form, destroying her body and undermining her spirit.
 The last year before she passed away she separated herself from everybody, like she was pushing us away before she was forced to lose everyone forever.
-Perhaps, that was the reason why she felt compelled one day, after brewing in her own thoughts for a while, to tell dad: "I should've left you when I was younger!".
+Perhaps, that was the reason why she felt compelled one day to tell dad: "I should've left you when I was younger!"